turboMaCk/glue/README.md

     Component.view counter
 ```

-### Wrap Polymorphic Component
+### Wrap Polymorphic Module

-A "polymorphic component" is what I call TEA components that have to be integrated into some other app.
+A "polymorphic module" is what I call TEA components that have to be integrated into some other app *(I know this is not really the best name, ideas?)*.
 This basically means they are using `Cmd.map`, `Html.map`, and `Sub.map` internally.
-Let's make `Counter.elm` polymorphic.
+Let's make `Counter.elm` polymorphic so it's clear what this mean.
-This will require us to add one extra argument to its `view` function and a small change to the type annotations of `init` and `update`:
+This will require us to add one extra argument to counter's `view` function and a small change to the type annotations of `init` and `update`:

 ```elm
 init : ( Model, Cmd msg )